ISISComputingGroup/ibex_developers_manual/Knauer-1050-HPLC-Pump.md

 ### Remote/Local modes

-The pump starts in `LOCAL` mode, and when in this state you are able to access the devices front panel and make changes as well as remotely poll the device status.
-The device can be set into `REMOTE` mode using the `TOGGLE:REMOTE:SP` record, and this will result in the device accepting remote instructions but it will lock the devices front panel.
+The pump starts in `Local` mode, and when in this state you are able to access the devices front panel and make changes as well as remotely poll the device status.
+The device can be set into `Remote` mode using the `REMOTE_MODE:SP` record, and this will result in the device accepting remote instructions but it will lock the devices front panel. `Local` mode can be restored with the `LOCAL_MODE:SP` record.

 ### Gradient Controls